 In the example above, the questions have the same number of columns (width) but the second question has more rows (length or height).
 This tells the user that their answer to "Contact Campus Email" can be very brief, but that they should provide additional, detail to "What materials do you plan to have at your table?"

-It's often easiest to look at phone numbers, emails, states, and other common types of qualitative responses if they are in a consistent format.
+It's often easiest to look at phone numbers, emails, states and other common types of qualitative responses if they are in a consistent format.
 When you edit a Text Field question, you can add a "Pattern" to the question to restrict users' answers to follow a standard format.
-Available pattern restrictions include:

 For example, we can restrict the "Contact Campus Email" question above so that users can only enter text following the format of ______@____.__ in their response.
 If a user tries to enter other text in this field, they will receive an error asking them to enter a valid email address before proceeding to the next page.

-It's important to require answers to certain questions that you need answers to in order to process a submission, but sometimes not every question needs to be required, and requiring every question can actually make a form more lengthy and cumbersome for a student to submit, leading to less responses.
+Not every question in a form needs to be required, and requiring every question can actually make a form more lengthy and cumbersome for a student to submit, leading to less responses.
 Use your best judgment to determine when an answer is just helpful versus actually necessary and use the "required" question option thoughtfully.

 When drafting your form, it's also helpful to see if there are entire sets of questions a user may not need to answer depending on their answers to other questions in the form.
 In this case, take advantage of skip logic to make your form shorter and easier for students to complete.

 7. Consider if your form needs an approval process